natcap/invest.users-guide/source/habitat_risk_assessment.rst

 ================ ========================================================= ======================================================== ======================================================== ========
 Temporal overlap Habitat and stressor co-occur for 8-12 months of the year Habitat and stressor co-occur for 4-8 months of the year Habitat and stressor co-occur for 0-4 months of the year N/A
 ================ ========================================================= ======================================================== ======================================================== ========
+Choose No score to exclude this criteria from your assessment.

-3. **Intensity rating.** This criterion refers to the intensity of the stressor on a scale that is specific to each stressor and is relative within each study region.
+3. **Intensity rating.** The intensity criterion is stressor-specific and the rank is relative to the other stressors within the study region.
 For example, the intensity of nutrient-loading stress associated with netpen salmon aquaculture is related to the number of salmon in the farm, and how much waste is released into the surrounding environment.
 Similarly, the intensity of destructive shellfish harvesting is related to the number of harvesters and the harvest practices.

 We use the following categories to classify HIGH, MEDIUM and LOW intensity: